-- 7. Assure that all Provider's employees and agents involved in direct contact with Members carry proper agency identification and follow state and federal laws and requirements related to the services provided. - 8.
+- Assure that all Provider's employees and agents involved in direct contact with Members carry proper agency identification and follow state and federal laws and requirements related to the services provided. - 8.
 Notify Elderwood of the provision of any unauthorized urgent services within 48 hours. - 9.
-Effectively communicate with the Case Manager/Care Management Team, along with the Member Services staff, regardless of primary payer, in order to promote optimal scheduling of services, prevent duplication of services, remove barriers to care, access appropriate reimbursement sources for services, increase continuity of care, and progress toward goal achievement. - 10.
-Confirm prior to the addition of any new provider owner, director, employee, agent, contractor, or referral source, and on a monthly basis thereafter, that such individuals and entities are not included on the excluded parties lists maintained by the New York State Office of the Medicaid Inspector General, the United States Department of Health and Human Services Office of Inspector General, and the United States General Services Administration.
+Effectively communicate with the Care Manager/Care Management Team, along with the Member Services staff, regardless of primary payer, in order to promote optimal scheduling of services, prevent duplication of services, remove barriers to care, access appropriate reimbursement sources for services, increase continuity of care, and progress toward goal achievement. - 10.
+Confirm prior to the addition of any new provider owner, director, employee, agent, contractor, or referral source, and on a monthly basis thereafter, that such individuals and entities are not included on the excluded parties lists maintained by the New York State Office of the Medicaid Inspector General, the United States Department of Health and Human Services Office of Inspector General, and the United States General Services Administration. - 11.
+Keep pertinent contracts, books, documents, papers and records for 10 years from final date of the Provider Contract or from date of completion of any audit.
+Such records will be made available to the Department of Health, OMIG, DHHS, the Comptroller of the State of New York and the Comptroller General of the United States and the New York State Office of the Attorney General.
+Files will be kept as hard copies in locked areas as well as stored electronically with data back-up. - 12.
+Ensure New York State Office of the Attorney General (OAG) will have the right to audit, investigate, or review the provider and recover overpayments and damages.
+OAG also has the right to bring criminal prosecutions and recover penalties and other damages as a result of the investigation, including litigation costs. - 13.
+Allow, within two (2) business days of prior notice, during normal business hours, New York State Office of the Attorney General, the Department, OMIG, the Office of the State Comptroller, DHHS, The Comptroller General of the United States, DHHS, CMS and/or their representatives to have access to all provider's, or subcontractor's premises, physical facilities, equipment, books, records, contracts, computer and other electronic systems relating to the purpose of audit.